sagemath/sagewiki_to_gh-2022-10-10/days22/wuthrich.md

     The following two version of Robert Pollack's implementations in Magma might be useful especially the function ''iwasawa_invariants_ord''. [[attachment:pLseries.m]] and [[attachment:lseries.m]]

+    The two invariants are implemented in the file [[attachment:lseries_invariants.sage]].
+They will be used soon to find tables not unlike Pollack's tables.

   * Use the previous point to ''produce tables of Iwasawa invariants'' a bit like [[http://math.bu.edu/people/rpollack/Data/data.html|Pollack's tables]].

   * ''Implement better Dirichlet characters.''
 Add a function to a Dirichlet character that give the field fixed by the kernel.
 Add a function to Abelian fields that gives back the conductor and the group od Dirichlet characters.
 Also the current implementation of Dirichlet characters could be improved a lot: make it into a group, make it faster.